 - Butter vs. oil: After the chocolate cake bake off, I had high hopes for the muffin recipes made with both butter (for flavor) and oil (for a light yet moist texture).
-However, Cook’s Illustrated and A Cozy Kitchen were the only two recipes to use a combination of butter and oil, and (perhaps coincidentally, perhaps not) both landed in the bottom half of the rankings.
+However, Cook’s Illustrated and A Cozy Kitchen were the only two recipes to use a combination of butter and oil.
+Unfortunately, both landed in the bottom half of the rankings.
 Oil-based Spruce Eats and Inspired Taste basically tied in the middle of the pack.
 Meanwhile, butter-based recipes took the top 5 spots and a few near the bottom.

-My theory here is that unlike chocolate cake where the flavor of butter is partially masked by chocolate, the butter flavor becomes much more important in blueberry muffin recipes.
-There were some complaints about lack of flavor for both of the oil-based muffins, but I think the light and cakey texture helped compensate for flavor (reflected in the texture/flavor scores for Spruce Eats).
+My theory here is that unlike chocolate cake where the flavor of butter is partially masked by chocolate, the butter flavor becomes much more important in a blueberry muffin recipe.
+There were some complaints about lack of flavor for both of the oil-based muffins.
+However, I think the light and cakey texture helped compensate for flavor (reflected in the texture/flavor scores for Spruce Eats).

 - Sour cream vs. yogurt vs. milk vs. buttermilk: Though I thought sour cream might lend an edge to some recipes, the top two recipes used only milk as the form of dairy.
-In fact, all recipes that used milk (sometimes in conjunction with sour cream, as with Sally’s Baking Addiction and Baker by Nature) tended to be more highly rated.
+In fact, all recipes that used milk (sometimes in conjunction with sour cream) tended to be more highly rated.
 Those with yogurt were split (Smitten Kitchen took fourth place while BA was last).
-Those with buttermilk (CI, Handle the Heat and A Cozy Kitchen) all came in towards the bottom, which I think was probably due to other factors that affected texture, not just the buttermilk.
+Recipes with buttermilk (CI, Handle the Heat and A Cozy Kitchen) all came in towards the bottom.
+I think this was probably due to other factors that affected texture, not just the buttermilk.

 Sour cream and yogurt help lend a tangier, tender, but slightly heavier and more moist crumb.
-Conclusion: I think recipes with milk tended to do better because most tasters preferred a lighter crumb and didn’t need the tanginess of yogurt/sour cream/buttermilk in a muffin.
+Conclusion: I think recipes with milk tended to do better because most tasters preferred a lighter crumb.
+Many felt they didn’t need the tanginess of yogurt/sour cream/buttermilk in a blueberry muffin recipe.

 - Flour: The grand majority of tested recipes used only all-purpose flour.
-I was curious to see if the cake flour in The Spruce Eats’ recipe would result in a noticeably cakier texture, but I didn’t find a notable difference compared to another cakey-style muffin like Inspired Taste.
+I was curious to see if the cake flour in The Spruce Eats’ recipe would result in a noticeably cakier texture.
+However, I didn’t find a notable difference compared to another cakey-style muffin like Inspired Taste.

 Conclusion: I wouldn’t bother purchasing cake flour specifically for a cakier muffin.
 Though if you are willing to invest in almond flour, that is one of the keys to Hummingbird High’s recipe light-textured, toasty-flavored, sky high muffins.
 More on that below.

-- Rest: Hummingbird High and A Cozy Kitchen were the only recipes to call for a rest (I rested the batters for 1 hour each).
-According to this article, resting batter helps the starch in the flour absorb liquid and thicken the batter as well as help the gluten relax, making for a more tender muffin.
+- Resting the batter: Hummingbird High and A Cozy Kitchen were the only recipes to call for a rest.
+According to this article, resting batter makes for a more tender muffin.
 When I compared A Cozy Kitchen with a similar recipe that didn’t call for a rest (Cook’s Illustrated), I didn’t notice a difference in dome height.
 The Hummingbird High recipe is specifically engineered for high domes, so here the rest is just one factor among many.

 Anecdotally, I rested leftover Spruce Eats batter for 3 days before baking it off and it resulted in beautifully tall muffins.
 Conclusion: resting your muffins certainly won’t hurt and will probably help make a more tender and possibly taller muffin.

 - Oven temperature: That same article notes that starting off muffins at a high temperature helps jump start a rise, leading to taller muffin tops.
-Both Sally’s Baking Addiction and A Cozy Kitchen utilize this technique, but I have to say I’m not sure it made for a higher dome than baking at one temperature would have.
-Michelle notes in her recipe development notes that she streamlines her recipe to bake at just one temp (400) and achieves the same results.
-Conclusion: the high temp/low temp isn’t the only (or even probably a leading) factor in getting a high dome rise.
+Both Sally’s Baking Addiction and A Cozy Kitchen utilize this technique, but I’m not sure it made for a higher dome.
+Michelle notes that she streamlines her recipe to bake at just one temp (400) and achieves the same results.
+Conclusion: the high temp/low temp isn’t the only factor in getting a high dome rise.